 This guest post by Linda Strega is a revised version of her original article, which became Part 2 of Chaper 4 in our book, Dykes-Loving-Dykes.
-The entire updated version of that chapter, “Butch-hatred Is Lesbian-hatred,” will be printed here soon.

 The Big Sell-Out: Lesbian Femininity